About this Session

 It’s going to be different, it’s going to be fun, but it’s going to be nothing without YOU!
 So jump on board today, and either suggest a song to sing (for yourself), or use social media to have your say on the #broadwaysessionswishlist!

-Ellis Dolan has appeared in several productions around Adelaide, including Evita (The Met) in which he portrayed Che; The Producers (HMC) as the Stormtrooper; Oliver!
+He has appeared in several productions around Adelaide, including Evita (The Met) in which he portrayed Che; The Producers (HMC) as the Stormtrooper; Oliver!
 (Shane Davidson Presents) as Bill Sykes; as well as ensemble roles in Sweeney Todd: The Demon Barber of Fleet Street (HMC) and Jesus Christ Superstar (G&S Society).
-Off-stage, he acted as Assistant Director for You’re A Good Man, Charlie Brown (HMC) and can’t wait to try his hand as part of a production team again.
+Off-stage, he acted as Assistant Director for You’re A Good Man, Charlie Brown and Smokey Joe's Cafe (HMC).

 Adam has been involved in the theatrical scene for many years.
 He is a co-founder of SINGular Productions and produced I Love You, You’re Perfect, Now Change (Fringe Festival, 2007), Elegies: A Song Cycle, Different Fields and It’s a Dad Thing: The Musical.
 He is currently developing a new Australian opera with State Opera of South Australia titled, Innocence.
 Adam recently performed the role of Father in Davine Productions' Violet in 2017 Adelaide Fringe.